If you have little to no experience with Linux, I recommend you use the Getting Started Quickly.

 This user name and password are used for all web-based authentications (e.g. Peer Manager, Monitoring Graphs).

-Edit the group_vars/all/iotapm.yml file and set a user and (strong!) a password of your choice:
+Create a new variable file called group_vars/all/z-override.yml and set a user and a (strong!) password of your choice:

 iotapm_nginx_user: someuser iotapm_nginx_password: 'put-a-strong-password-here'